RC File Formatter

 Supported Accounts

-Accounts are not used with this Snap.
+Accounts are not required to use this Snap.

 Snap settings